Rules

 • You may ask for additional information (e.g., 'favourite book'), but these fields must be optional.

-• You may not reject any members, unless they fail to provide a name, a country, or - if required - an email address or a password so the member can edit their own information.
+• You may not reject any members, unless they fail to provide a name, a country, or - if required - an email address.
 Failing to provide any additional information may not be used as a basis for rejecting a member.

 • You may refuse to list a URL if you find it offensive, but you must list the member's name and country.